 Important!
 Keep your race number with you when you finish as we will use it to register you in the prize draw for the Awards Ceremony – see below.

 Everyone who finishes the Maraetai Half Marathon – irrespective of distance – will receive a stunning and exclusive commemorative Finisher Medal.
-The design for the 2019 medal will be revealed here closer to the event.
+Here at Running Events, we take great pride in providing the best finisher medals in the country.
+We are sure you will love and treasure yours!
+The design for the 2020 medal will be revealed here closer to the event.